Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Main theoretical results

 where $\bo\Delta_j\bcdot\one^\top_{2^K}$ is a $d_j\times 2^K$ matrix, of the same dimension as $\bo\Phi^{(j)}$.

 In addition, replacing the index $j\in[p]$ in \eqref{eq-algebra} by $j\in S$ where $S$ is an arbitrary subset of $[p]$ on both hand sides still makes the equality holds. \end{lemma}

+Note that Lemma \ref{lem-poly} covers more general settings than are currently considered, as $d_1,d_2,\ldots,d_p$ are allowed to be different.
 Lemma \ref{lem-poly} covers as special case a result in \cite{xu2017rlcm} for restricted latent class models with binary responses.
-Instead of exclusively considering moments of binary responses as \cite{xu2017rlcm}, our Lemma \ref{lem-poly} here characterizes a general algebraic property of Khatri-Rao products of conditional probability tables of multivariate categorical data.
-This property together with the model formulation in \eqref{eq-kreq} will enable us to exert various transformations on the model parameters to investigate their identifiability.
+Instead of exclusively considering moments of binary responses as \cite{xu2017rlcm}, our Lemma \ref{lem-poly} characterizes a general algebraic property of Khatri-Rao products of conditional probability tables of multivariate categorical data.
+This property will enable us to exert various transformations on the model parameters to investigate their identifiability.
 We provide a proof of Lemma \ref{lem-poly} below, because it is concise and delivers an insight into our technique's usefulness.